-JSI has an impressive record of working with local partners, including government agencies, community associations, and private institutions to improve public health in Laos and throughout the Southeast Asia region.
+JSI has a long record of working with local partners, including government agencies, community associations, and private institutions to improve public health in Laos.

 JSI led child health, immunization, and pediatric HIV activities for the USAID-supported Maternal and Child Survival Program (MCSP) (2014-2018), tackling these issues using health systems strengthening, household and community mobilization, gender integration, and digital health strategies.
 Our USAID-funded Advancing Partners and Communities project (2012-2019) worked in 38 countries, including Laos, to improve access to, and availability of reproductive, maternal, newborn, and child health services within primary health care facilities and communities by upgrading infrastructure, building capacity of health clinic personnel, and facilitating stronger engagement with communities.

 Previously, JSI partnered with John Hopkins Bloomberg School of Public Health IVAC and the U.S. Centers for Disease Control to implement the Rotavirus Accelerated Vaccine Introduction Network (RAVIN) (2016-2020), providing technical support to countries considering introducing the vaccine into their national immunization programs.
 In addition to Laos, JSI worked closely with ministries of health and partners in Cambodia, Myanmar, and Nepal to support the successful introduction of the vaccine.

 JSI managed the Using Measles Activities to Strengthen Immunization and Surveillance (UMASIS) project, which improved routine immunization and surveillance in Laos using existing measles inoculation programs and resources.